beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 z[1][2]   # this is equivalent to the previous line
 ```

-(While Python doens't mind if you use parentheses like this, programmers
+(While Python doesn't mind if you use parentheses like this, programmers
 don't do it since it makes the code look messy.)

 But what does this buy us?
 Lists of lists are exciting and all.
 (Right?)